stan-dev/statastan/README.md

 1. Download and -do- stan.do, either from your do-file editor or the command line
 1. Try out the stan-example.do file
 1. Try your own data and model.
 The Stan modelling manual is essential reading here!
-1. You can pass your current data (the stuff you see when you typr *browse* in Stata) into Stan, but also you can send matrices and global macros, by specifying their names or typing 'all' in the *matrices* and *globals* options.
+1. You can pass your current data (the stuff you see when you type *browse* in Stata) into Stan, but also you can send matrices and global macros, by specifying their names or typing 'all' in the *matrices* and *globals* options.
 Unlike BUGS / JAGS, Stan just ignores data that your model doesn't use.

 Options
 -----------------